Herr Antrim regularly recommends books for German learners. This is his most up-to-date list of book recommendations.

 I have read every book Angelika Bohn has written.
 Every single one is phenomenal.
 Her storytelling ability is fantastic.
 I love the twists and turns.
 I would read her books even if I wasn’t learning German.
 They are simply entertaining to read.
 She now has books targeted at every level along the German learning spectrum, so there is definitely something for you in her library.

 I have done several reviews on my YouTube channel of books written by Angelika Bohn.
-I own most of her books, but I noticed that when I was writing up this post that there are 3 books that I haven’t read, so I will be purchasing these immediately.
+I personally own every book she has ever written.
 Each book in her “Einfach Deutsch lesen” series tells you right on the cover at which level they are targeted.
 They vary between A1 and B2.

-Every single one that I have read, which is all of them except “Nachbar Nr.
-5”, “Nie wieder Merle” and “Für S.”, have been fantastic.
+Every single one of her books are fantastic.
 They aren’t just good for German learners.
 They are simply good novels no matter who you are.
 She has a style of storytelling that has left me saying, “Wow.
 I did not see that coming.” every single time.

 “Der silberne Kugelschreiber” follows a pen as it is passed from one person to another in a fascinating story that is exciting to read.
 “Immer wieder Sascha” is a body swapping story the likes of which you have never seen before.
 “Falsche Adresse” starts with a mysterious letter that is sent to the main character.
 When she returns it to the post office, it ends up back in her mailbox.
 She then goes on a quest to find the origin of the letter.
 That quest has a ton of twists and turns.
 “Foto ohne Namen” starts with the main character finding a newspaper photo in his new apartment.
 He sets out to find out who is in it, as it doesn’t have a caption or anything other than the photo.